 Figure 6.2H.2.1-1: Registration and Discovery procedure for Vertical Federated Learning when NWDAF is the VFL server and NWDAF(s) and/or AF(s) are the VFL client

-Steps 1 to 3 are the NWDAF and AF Registration procedures when the VFL server is NWDAF.
+Steps 1 to 3 are the NWDAF and AF Registration procedures for VFL.

 1-3.
-VFL Server/Client NWDAF and VFL Client AF register to NRF with its NF profile, which includes NF Type (as defined in clause 5.2.7.2.2 of TS 23.502 [3]), Analytics ID(s), Address information of NWDAF/AF, Service Area, Time interval supporting FL as described in clause 5.2.
+VFL Server/Client NWDAF and VFL Server/Client AF (trusted) register to NRF with its NF profile, which includes NF Type (as defined in clause 5.2.7.2.2 of TS 23.502 [3]), Analytics ID(s), Address information of NWDAF/AF, Service Area, VFL capability information as described in clause 5.2.

-Editor's note: Whether the FL capability will be extended or a new VFL capability will be defined is FFS.

 Editor's note: Whether the VFL server/client needs to register into NRF any interoperability information is FFS.

 Editor's note: Whether to use Vendor ID(s) or introduce new identifiers for interoperability among NWDAF and AFs is FFS.

-For an untrusted AF, the NEF registers at the NRF within its NF profile information about the AF as specified in clause 6.2.2.3 and includes other information related to the AF capabilities.
+For an untrusted AF as VFL server/VFL client, it registers to NRF via NEF as defined in clause 5.2..

-Editor's note: The content of the AF VFL-related capability is FFS.

-Steps 4 to 6 are the NWDAF and AF Discovery procedures when the VFL server is NWDAF.
+Steps 4 to 5 are the NWDAF and AF Discovery procedures when the VFL server is NWDAF.

-4-6.
+4-5.
 NWDAF as the VFL server determines that the ML Model requires VFL based on operator policy, Analytics ID, and Service Area.